Robertrover811/basic-encryptions/README.md

 # basic-encryptions
 Really basic encryptions.
 Does not like capital letters or numbers.
+This is a really basic system and should not be used except for an example.